tonyjurg/N1904addons/docs/features/text_entr_norm.md

 The "Unkn" (unknown) category accounts for approximately 1.5% of all mappings, slightly raising both the absolute and normalized entropy.
 </details>
 <br>
-<p>High entropy values indicate that a form is ambiguous, as it appears in multiple syntactic functions with similar probabilities.
-In contrast, low entropy values signify that a form is strongly associated with a single syntactic function, making it a reliable indicator of that role within the parent phrase.</p>
+High entropy values indicate that a form is ambiguous, as it appears in multiple syntactic functions with similar probabilities.
+In contrast, low entropy values signify that a form is strongly associated with a single syntactic function, making it a reliable indicator of that role within the parent phrase.

 <details style="border: 1px solid lightgray; background-color: #f9f9f9; padding: 10px; border-radius: 5px;">
 <summary title="Click to hide/unhide"><b>Detailed mathematic description</b></summary>